Kweekkyy/app-dev/README.md

 *Alpha is one of the characters in Up and also one of the main characters in the short film Dug's Special Mission.*

 ****************
-## You can watch in these following links:
+## You can watch on these following links:
 [Prime Video](https://www.primevideo.com/),
 [Disney Plus](https://www.apps.disneyplus.com/) &
 [JustWatch](https://www.justwatch.com/us/movie/up-2009)